OpenCPIsland/CPI-Project/README.md

     - Added 2 new lighting options to the igloos.
 Those are ```Holiday``` and ```Rainbow Migration```.
 The ```Holiday``` lighting can be unlocked at Penguin level 20 and the ```Rainbow Migration``` lighting can be unlocked at Penguin level 27
     - Added an optional skybox in the project to allow a day/night cycle that will cycle every 15 minutes
     - Added 32 new Penguin colors
+	- Unlock the Valentines Day chair at level 27.
+The ID for the chair is 278 and it will sell at the Igloo furniture shop for 40 coins

 - What has been fixed:
     - The spawn points have been moved so you will no longer spawn into the void and endlessly fall randomly like in the original